welkineins/tool-list/README.md

 # Tool/Service List
-This project collect all tools on every domain
+This project collect all tools on every domain.
+All the tools or service here are open sourced or providing free plan to use.

 ## Sync
 - [Osync](https://github.com/deajan/osync) - A robust two way (bidirectional) file sync script based on rsync with fault tolerance

-## Communication
-- [Gitter](https://gitter.im/) - Get unlimited public rooms and one-to-one chats, free forever.
-Private team plans start from $5 per user per month.
-No credit card required.

 ## Terminal
 - [Babun](http://babun.github.io/) - a Windows shell you will love!